If you want optimal skin, then you’ll need to zoom in on these 15 internal and external skin health tips.

-The doctor wrote on my visit notes,
+The doctor at the dermatology clinic wrote on my visit notes,

 Sarah comes in with a couple weeks or so history of a rash in the skin just lateral to the nares bilaterally.
 It seems to have started on the right and spread to the left.